 In the age of digital communication, literature has never been more important.
 In broad context, the study of literature develops an understanding of the world we live in.
 Words are a window to the world, and literature has recorded every historical event throughout the course of time.
 Literature takes the reader on a journey to imaginary places as if they were living it.
-If you wish to broaden your horizons, then the study of literature is a must.
+If you wish to broaden your horizons, then our bachelor's degree in English literature is a must.

 Our students possess a love of reading and history.
 They want to challenge their own beliefs and learn new cultures in the interest of developing greater empathy.
 They strive to become stronger writers to express their voice both creatively and concisely.